jesrylcalalang/Collision_Detection_System/README.md

 # Collision_Detection_System
+Group project for EECS3201 using a DE-10 Lite FPGA, HC-SR04 sensor, and buzzer.
+This project was programmed using SystemVerilog.
-Group project for EECS3201 using a DE-10 Lite FPGA, HC-SR04 sensor, and buzzer A collision detection system for automobiles that will assist drivers while parking in urban environments.
+A collision detection system for automobiles that will assist drivers while parking in urban environments.
 The system uses an ultrasonic sensor as input and uses 3 HEX displays, LEDs, and a buzzer as outputs to assist the driver.
 The system will detect the distance between the car and its surroundings.